yanhotan/SolKey/README.md

-# SolKey Project Setup Guide
+# SolSecure Project Setup Guide

 This is a full-stack application with a Next.js frontend and Node.js backend.
 The project uses MongoDB for data storage and includes Solana wallet integration.